INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS — ABOUT ‘RELEASE’.

 1.802.793.4849 • email@example.com • www.howellskibindings.com

-Footnote 1: The engineering term, "moment" is applied to structures (such as the tibia) when forces and lever-arms cause the structure to 'bend' about its long axis.
-The related term, "torque" is applied to a structure (such as the tibia) when forces and lever-arms cause the structure to twist about its long axis.
-In both cases — 'moment', or 'torque' — the simple engineering equation that applies to the phenomena is, "T = f X d", where "T" can be either 'torque' or 'moment'; "f" is the applied-'force'; and "d" is the 'distance' between the applied-'force' and the point at which the 'torque' or the 'moment' is being resolved, measured or analyzed.
-In the case of a 'moment', one could select any point along the length of a column (tibia) to analyze the instant bending-'moment' at that instant-point (the resolution of a bending-moment is position-dependent — e.g., ‘where’, along the length of the column is the resultant bending-moment being analyzed ? ).
+Footnote 1: The engineering terms, "bending-moment" or “abduction-moment” are applied to structures (such as the tibia) when forces and lever-arms cause the structure to 'bend' about its long-axis.
+The related term, "torque" is applied to a structure (such as the tibia) when forces and lever-arms cause the structure to twist about its long-axis.
+In both cases — 'moment', or 'torque' — the simple engineering equation that applies to the phenomena is, "T = f X r", where "T" can be either 'torque' or 'moment'; "f" is the applied-'force'; and "r" is the 'distance' between the applied-'force' and the point at which the 'torque' or the 'moment' is being resolved, measured or analyzed.
+In the case of a 'moment', one must select a singular point along the length of a column (tibia) to analyze the instant bending-'moment' at that instant-point (the resolution of a bending-moment is position-dependent — e.g., ‘where’, along the length of the column is the resultant bending-moment being analyzed ? ).
 Alternatively, ‘torque’ can be measured at any point along the length of a column (tibia) to analyze the magnitude of the torsional-load.
-When the term 'forward bending-moment' is utilized with ski-bindings — it is intended to mean 'forward release' — but the phenomena involves the bending of the tibia, so the correct term is 'forward bending-moment'.
-(The term 'forward lean release' is an incorrect misnomer: 'forward lean' is the angle of a boot's upper shaft relative to the ski.
-The person who coined the term, 'forward lean release' is not much of a skier and does not really understand skiing.
-Besides, Spademan — when it was fully-developed just before its demise — could not really release in the forward-shear direction, so there is no need to try to differentiate the vernacular between 'forward-lean' and just plain 'forward release', especially since ‘lean’ means boot-shaft-to-ski-angle, not mode of release.)
+When the term 'forward-release' is utilized with ski-bindings — it is intended to mean 'forward-bending-moment at release'.
+(The term 'forward lean release' is an incorrect misnomer: 'forward lean' is the angle of a boot's upper-shaft relative to the ski.
+The person who coined the term, 'forward lean release' was not much of a skier and did not really understand skiing.
+Besides, Spademan — when it was fully-developed just before its demise — could no-longer release in a pure-forward-shear direction, so there is no longer a need to differentiate between 'forward-lean release', ‘forward-shear release’ and just plain 'forward release', especially since ‘lean’ means boot-shaft-to-ski-angle, not mode of release.)

 Footnote 4: Current anthropometric data: U.S. National Highway Traffic Safety Administration, Research & Data, 2017; and The Measure of Man and Woman: Human Factors in Design, Alvin Tilley, Henry Dreyfuss, ISBN-10: 0471099554.

 Footnote 6: 'Discretionary Settings' are allowed by specific provisions contained within international ski binding release recommendations standard DIN/ISO 8061.